Conference Logo ProgramMaster Logo

 OTHER PAPERS PLANNED FOR THIS SYMPOSIUM

-A Novel Process for Recovery of Rhenium from Superalloy Material
+A Novel Process for Recovery of Rhenium From Superalloy Material

-Alkaline Leaching of Uranium from an Indigenous Boltwoodite ore for Nuclear Fuel Production
+Alkaline Leaching of Uranium From an Indigenous Boltwoodite Ore for Nuclear Fuel Production

-An Integrated Strategy and Process for Recovery of Germanium from Metallurgical By-Products and Waste Streams
+An Integrated Strategy and Process for Recovery of Germanium From Metallurgical By-Products and Waste Streams

 Comparative Study of HCl Leaching With and Without Microwave Pretreatment for Rare Earth Recovery from Vietnamese Bastnaesite Concentrate